PatrickhCahill/politicssite/README.md

 	- Got this method implemented.
 Needs to smooth the transition for when user goes back into snap
 	- Works nicely when I know the code so the `snap-y` and `snap-align-start` should be handled by me as contained within the frame.
 	- Some of this needs to be made more react native.
 Currently using `.getElementById('main')` in order to target the whole of the article.
 Should use `useRef()` instead.
 Minor fix - will work out later.
+3. Implemented the beginning of the `<Article>` and `<Frame>` building.
+Current functionality essentially checks that all the children of an `<Article>`  are `<Frame>`'s and if not, then attempts to convert them with a warning.
+The current functionality of a frame is essentially a section wrapper that is forced to have `className='h-screen' snap`, with the snap property being "true", "false" or "continue."
+Attempted to implement snapping in the article system and got the snapping to work, but not the unsnapping when it changes section:
+	- Need to fix the current bugs and then,
+	- Need to work out how I handle multiple snap sections